qifeng86/qifeng-EmployeeSummary/README.md

 # Description

 This a command line application that will prompt the user for infromation about team members.
-The user can input any number of team members and they may be a mix of managers, engineers, and interns.
+The user can input any number of team members and they may be a mix of managers, engineers and interns.
+Application will automatically output employee summary on a HTML page with card style when the user is done entering information.
+Specific employee information will be displayed based on employee's job role.

 # Table of Contents
 * [Description](#description)